-The vast grasslands of the Northern Great Plains support a unique assemblage of wildlife adapted to the wide open spaces.
-Thanks to generations of land stewardship by ranchers, tribes and public agencies, much of the Northern Great Plains remains as native grassland that is productive for people and wildlife.
+The vast grasslands of the Northern Great Plains support an assemblage of wildlife adapted to the wide-open spaces.
+Thanks to generations of land stewardship by ranchers, Tribes and public agencies, much of the Northern Great Plains remains as native grassland that is productive for people and wildlife.

 Despite changes to the landscape, uniquely adapted grassland species continue to co-exist.
-Thousands of sage-grouse, with their unique leks and mating dance, are scattered across the landscape.
+Thousands of sage-grouse, with their distinctive leks and mating dance, are scattered across the landscape.
 Herds of pronghorn migrate widely across the open country between their summer and winter habitats.
 A variety of bird species found nowhere else in the world migrate from the southern United States and Mexican grasslands to the short- and mixedgrass prairies of the Northern Great Plains to breed and raise their young.
-The National Fish and Wildlife's (NFWF) the Northern Great Plains Program works through public-private partnerships to sustain and improve interconnected grasslands and healthy populations of grassland-obligate species, while fostering sustainable livelihoods and preserving cultural identities.
+The National Fish and Wildlife's (NFWF) Northern Great Plains Program works through public-private partnerships to sustain and improve interconnected grasslands and healthy populations of grassland-obligate species, while fostering sustainable livelihoods and preserving cultural identities.

-Major funding partners include the Avangrid Foundation, Noble Energy, Bureau of Land Management, U.S. Fish and Wildlife Service, U.S. Department of Agriculture's Forest Service and U.S. Department of Agriculture's Natural Resources Conservation Service.
-Since 2016, the program has funded 114 projects for a total investment of \$24.6 million which has been leveraged by more than \$43.4 million for a total on-the-ground impact of \$68 million.
+Major funding partners include Bezos Earth Fund, Margaret A. Cargill Philanthropies, Altria, Cargill, Nestle, Occidental, Marathon Oil, U.S. Fish and Wildlife Service, U.S. Forest Service, Bureau of Land Management and USDA Natural Resources Conservation Service.
+Since 2016, the program has funded 135 projects for a total investment of more than \$40 million, which has been leveraged by more than \$76.1 million for a total on-the-ground impact of \$116.1 million.